CreativeInquiry/UR5/README.md

+#UR-5 + Processing

+*Processing v.2 code for the UR-5: initially developed March 2014 at the Applied Research Lab in the Office of the CTO at Autodesk.
+By Maurice Conti, Stéphane Bersot, and Dr. Woohoo!*

+---

+Notes written by Dr. Woohoo!:<br>
-Here’s the quick low-down on the files:
+*Here’s the quick low-down on the files:*

-#UR-5

 ##00 Tests